ShadowPhone vs Multilogin Cloud Phones

 Does Multilogin offer Instagram-specific automation modules?

 No. Multilogin provides the cloud phone environment but not Instagram automation.
 You need to build automation using their API integrations with tools like Selenium, Puppeteer, Playwright, or Postman.
 This requires development resources or purchasing third-party automation scripts.
-ShadowPhone includes 57+ Instagram-specific modules natively, covering follows, likes, comments, DMs, Reels, stories, content posting, and more without any scripting.
+ShadowPhone includes registered workflow modules for Instagram and account operations natively, covering follows, likes, comments, DMs, Reels, stories, content posting, and more without any scripting.

 Related reading